diegourban/mongodb-sandbox/README.md

 `sudo service mongod restart` - to restart mongodb

+`mongoexport --db test --collection alunos --out alunos.json` - to export the collection alunos from test db to alunos.json file

 `mongo` - to connect to mongodb

 `show dbs` - show the databases